Skip to main content

 📕 Redis

-Add following configuration (1 OR 2) in your custom_values.yaml file:
+Add following configuration in your custom_values.yaml file:

 redis: